 We expect the program to be inclusive of intellectually curious students who are excited by the opportunity to further their studies within math and computer science.
 Everyone will have different interests and personal experiences, but share a love for math and/or computer science.

-You do not have to attend high school in the U.S. to attend AMP.
-However, students attending AMP must be authorized to work in the U.S. If you are residing outside of the U.S., please ensure you meet this requirement before applying.
+You do not have to attend high school in the US to attend AMP.
+However, students attending AMP must be authorized to work in the US.
+If you are residing outside of the US, please ensure that you meet this requirement before applying.
+Please note that you must have work authorization by the time you apply for AMP.
+At this time, Jane Street is unable to provide sponsorship for employment at AMP, and is unable to accept applicants who are eligible for CPT, OPT, or other sponsored forms of US work authorization.
+Individuals are unable to participate in AMP on ESTA or a B1/B2 visitor visa.

 AMP is for students with a demonstrated interest and enthusiasm for math and/or computer science.
 This likely means you took the most advanced courses your high school offered in these subject areas (level will vary by student and school — that’s ok)!
 More than likely you are considering a major in math, CS, or an adjacent field.